poolup-devs/poolup_backend/README.md

 **return value**

-200 status with the same ride object joined
+- 200 status with the same ride object joined
+- 400 status if the ride is not found, full, or if the passenger has already joined this ride
+- 403 status if the driver attempts to join the ride

 ```